tiny-company/asbl-docker_compose_generator/readme.md

 ## Description

-This repo contain the ansible role that generate docker-compose file from template.
+This repo contain the ansible role that generate docker-compose file from template :
+- connect to dockerhub using docker login (in order to avoid docker pull on private registry).
+- fix ownership and right on volume files.
+- create docker-compose.yml file from template.
+- launch docker compose (using )

 ## Prerequisite